Wall Street Praises Apollo Global Management Inc. (APO) After Recent Earnings Report

 Analysts’ Opinion of APO

-Many brokerage firms have already submitted their reports for APO stocks, with JP Morgan repeating the rating for APO by listing it as a “Neutral.”
-The predicted price for APO in the upcoming period, according to JP Morgan is $52 based on the research report published on March 09th of the current year 2021.

-Morgan Stanley, on the other hand, stated in their research note that they expect to see APO reach a price target of $51.
-The rating they have provided for APO stocks is “Overweight” according to the report published on November 06th, 2020.
+JP Morgan, on the other hand, stated in their research note that they expect to see APO reach a price target of $52, previously predicting the price at $51.
+The rating they have provided for APO stocks is “Neutral” according to the report published on March 09th, 2021.

-BMO Capital Markets gave a rating of “Outperform” to APO, setting the target price at $45 in the report published on October 30th of the previous year.
+Morgan Stanley gave a rating of “Overweight” to APO, setting the target price at $51 in the report published on November 06th of the previous year.

-During the last 5 trading sessions, APO rose by +2.82%, which changed the moving average for the period of 200-days by +3.39% in comparison to the 20-day moving average, which settled at $49.53.
-In addition, Apollo Global Management Inc. saw -0.37% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, APO rose by +1.27%, which changed the moving average for the period of 200-days by -3.70% in comparison to the 20-day moving average, which settled at $48.68.
+In addition, Apollo Global Management Inc. saw 0.90% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading